Toshiba "Toscal" BC-1411 Desktop Calculator

 The BC-1411 without cabinet, showing the robust construction of the machine

 In the process of the detailed checkout, it was found that the build quality of the BC-1411 is very high.
 It is built more along the lines of German calculators like the early Olympia machines (also OEM'd to Monroe, such as the Monroe 740) rather than many other Japanese manufacturer's generally less robust construction.
 The top and bottom halves of the cabinet are both made from heavy-gauge sheet metal -- no plastic in this machine.
-The upper part of the cabinet is held in place by two captive screws on the back panel, and two latch devices towards the front of the machine.
+The upper part of the cabinet is held in place by two captive screws on the back panel, and two latch devices near the front of the machine.
 Simply loosening the captive screws, and flipping the latch handles that protrude through the bottom of the chassis allows the top cabinet to easily be lifted off.
 The calculator's entire chassis is made of heavy gauge sheet metal.
 The machine has a very modern look to it, with a separate nacelle making up the display area and a nicely sloped keyboard bezel providing a smooth look to the machine.
 All of the metal work and finishes are of high quality.
 The machine would have made an impressive and stylish addition to any office of its day.

 The cardcage and backplane wiring of the BC-1411.
 Note extensive card guides.